 Salvatore Chiarelli, a native of New York City, was vocally trained in both Italy and New York City for the opera stage.
-Having begun his performing career a few years ago, Mr. Chiarelli he has already been heard on Television & Radio as well as on the Opera Stages of both North America and Europe.
+Mr. Chiarelli has been heard on Television and Radio as well as on the Opera Stages of both North America and Europe.
 He has performed as a soloist on satellite television reaching seventy five countries around the world.
 At the very outset of his vocal training he was one of only three Tenors chosen in the United States to participate in a five week concert tour of Europe.

-In a short time Mr. Chiarelli has established himself as a "world class performer, singer and entertainer, receiving rave reviews from his critics.
-Performing to capacity-sold-crowds.
-He has an excellent reputation on and off stage and is genuinely admired by a dedicated and strong following of fans.
+In a short time, Mr Chiarelli has established himself as a “world class performer and entertainer receiving rave reviews from his critics.
+Performing to capacity-sold out crowds.
+Mr. Chiarelli has an excellent reputation on and off stage and has a loyal and dedicated following of fans.

 Some of the venues he has performed at include: concert halls, opera houses, theaters, auditoriums, corporate events, playhouses, catering halls, country clubs, restaurants(dinner/lunch shows), churches, synagogues, colleges, universities, cultural centers, community centers, libraries, private gated communities, civic organizations, cruise ships, hotels, clubs, parks, outdoor festivals and stadiums.